joinpursuit/Pursuit-Core-iOS/obj-c-and-advanced-topics/objc/labs/intro-and-foundation-types.md

 1. Create your own Github repository and clone to your device
 1. Add a new Command Line App to the repository
 1. Complete the lab: Create answers to these questions in the `main` function of `main.m`.
-Add a comment on the line before the answer to each question.
+On the line before the answer to each question, add a comment to indicate which question you are answering.
 1. Make commits as you answer each question
 1. Push your changes to your repo
 1. Paste a link of your repo on Canvas and submit